micmejia/bible-dump/NKJV/Genesis/Gen 47.md

 Then Joseph said, "Give your livestock, and I will give you _bread_ for your livestock, if the money is gone."

 ###### 17
 So they brought their livestock to Joseph, and Joseph gave them bread _in exchange_ for the horses, the flocks, the cattle of the herds, and for the donkeys.
-Thus he [^b]fed them with bread _in exchange_ for all their livestock that year.
+Thus he fed them with bread _in exchange_ for all their livestock that year.

 ###### 18
 When that year had ended, they came to him the next year and said to him, "We will not hide from my lord that our money is gone; my lord also has our herds of livestock.
 There is nothing left in the sight of my lord but our bodies and our lands.